jdbonapos1/QACake/README.md

 ![Network Graph](https://user-images.githubusercontent.com/100294516/164681053-f9703238-1790-4c2e-8997-f9331c93d3a5.png)
-However, I ran into a problem at a late stage with integration so I created a dev2 replacement branch and made all following commits from there.
+However, I ran into a problem at a late stage with integration so I created a dev2 replacement branch and made all following commits from there to save time and confusion.

 # Databases SQL